 Scar Management & Physiotherapy/Medical Tattooing

-Visible abnormalities on the body can greatly impact many individuals’ psychological wellbeing.
-Medical tattooing can be used to combat this negative impact by improving the look of these visible abnormalities, leading to more self-confidence and a greater sense of pride in your appearance.
+Visible differences on the body can greatly impact many individuals’ psychological well-being.
+Medical tattooing can be used to combat this negative impact by improving the look of these visible differences, leading to more self-confidence and a greater sense of pride in your appearance.

-Medical tattoos are translucent and match the natural tones and hues of normal skin.
+Medical tattoos are translucent and match the natural tones and hues of the surrounding skin.
 During medical tattooing, medically certified pigment is embedded into the dermal layer of the skin.

 Medical tattoos can be used for a wide range of conditions; for example, they are often used after mastectomy to restore a natural shading and appearance to the areola area.
 In addition, medical tattooing can treat many other conditions such as Scarring, Skin grafts, Cleft lip, Port wine stains, Vitiligo, lack of pigmentation in the skin and lack of hair on brows, lash line and scalp.

 Medical tattooing is a very effective treatment to restore and remove pigmentation from the skin.
-It can be used for a variety of different abnormalities to improve the appearance of the skin.
+It can be used for a variety of visible differences to improve the appearance of the skin.

 One of the most common uses of medical tattooing is for areola tattooing after breast reconstruction surgery.
-This procedure helps restore a natural shading and appearance to the areola area, providing women with a more natural appearance and definition.
+This procedure helps restore the appearance of the areola, providing a more natural appearance and definition.
 This treatment, along with other similar treatments, can help restore confidence and dramatically improve body image.

 The ink used for normal body tattoos is a large molecule and therefore is too large to travel through the layers of the skin, meaning it will remain where it is initially implanted.
+Ink molecules break down over time and revert to primary or secondary colours, meaning that skin, areola or hair colours will revert to blues, oranges or purples, and remain there forever.
 In contrast, the medically certified pigment used in medical tattooing is a much smaller molecule that, despite being implanted in the same area as ink, can travel through other layers of the skin.
 As a result, the lymph breaks down the pigment and gets rid of it, leading to fading.
+Although it fades, it holds its colour – creams, browns, soft pinks and they just soften over time.

 For the first week post medical tattooing, you should avoid excessive water exposure, exposure to UV rays (from the sun, tanning beds etc.), touching the area, using cosmetics on the treated area and use of pollutants which may lead to infection.